hyosung11/Launch-School/Courses/journal.md

 ## 20220704 월요일

 18:45 It's Independence Day and I'm finally feeling better after a household bout with covid.
 I want to pass the interview assessment this week.

+## 20220705 화요일

+10:06 Good morning.
+I'm back at my standing desk after about a week.
+I kind of just want to take the interview and be done with it, but I scheduled it for Friday.

+12:24 Been studying while watching Novak Djokovic rally to win his quarterfinal.
+Time for lunch.